AlexanderHoughtonCA/kubernetes-install-scripts/README.md

 - Update the scripts with your **node hostnames, IP addresses, and network interface names** before running.
 - Edit `pool-config.yaml` to match the IP range available in your bare-metal network.
 - Reboot master and worker nodes before scheduling workloads.

+License
+MovieBrain is released under the MIT License.
+See the LICENSE file for details.